davglass/license-checker/README.md

 -------

 * `--unknown` report guessed licenses as unknown licenses.
+* `--onlyunknown` only list packages with unknown or guessed licenses.
 * `--json` output in json format.
 * `--csv` output in csv format.
 * `--out [filepath]` write the data to a specific file.